hero media

 El Rey Cronulla

+El Rey means ‘the king’ and this neighbourhood hangout is a great place to gather for a few tacos, chilli margies and a chat.
+You can see the waves rolling in from the sun-drenched terrace where you will be waited on by staff wearing light-washed denim and haircuts that nod to the 90s.
+Favourite dishes include snapper ceviche, jalapeno poppers, and charred pork belly.
 The earthy dining room with its terracotta tones and warm, natural timbers sets the stage for a menu of modern Mexican favourites.
-The service is unpretentious and the wait staff so friendly they’ll likely share the day’s swell forecast.
+The service is unpretentious and the surfie staff so friendly they’ll likely share the day’s swell forecast.

 Address: 1 Kingsway, Cronulla